lowlighter/metrics/README.md

 A new metrics image will be generated and committed to your repository on each run.

 ![Action update example](.github/readme/imgs/example_action_update.png)

+#### Workflow examples

+Check out this [workflow](https://github.com/lowlighter/lowlighter/blob/master/.github/workflows/metrics.yml) file which generates metrics daily.

+Note that most of steps presented there are illustrative examples for this readme and are actually not needed to generate your own metrics.

 ### 4. Embed the link into your README.md